How To Live in a Yurt

 In our moist New England climate, a year-round yurt should be set on a wooden platform.
 This platform does not need to be built on a frost-proof foundation.
 If there is not too much of a slope, it can be set on blocks, which rest directly on the ground.
 My favorite way is to build the substructure of carry beams and joists with green rough-sawn Eastern hemlock from a local sawmill.
 It is natural, renewable, plentiful (therefore inexpensive), super strong, and moderately rot-proof.
 Kept a foot or so off the ground—and not over a wet area—it will last for decades.
 Pressure-treated wood is a more conventional way to go.
 Kiln-dried lumber rots quickly under a yurt.

 If one-inch boards are put down two layers thick over joists placed every two feet, the floor will be plenty strong and stiff.
 Installing a quarter-inch layer of foil-faced bubblewrap type insulation—or even just some 4-mil poly—in between layers will keep out the draft.
 With regard to insulation, the key is to stop drafts from coming through the floor.
 Heat rises, so put more energy into insulating above than below.
-Personally, I like 2×6 tongue-and-groove for strength and airtightness in a single layer, with no insulation whatsoever.
 One last thing: Don’t build the floor bigger than the circle of the yurt, or the rain will flow right in.

 In an ideal world, I’d always build yurts out of natural, local, ethical, nontoxic, low-carbon footprinted, renewable, long-lasting, beautiful, inexpensive, and functional materials.
 For the cover, functionality means keeping out weather, keeping in heat, resisting UV breakdown, and resisting flame.
 To get all these qualities is impossible, so I compromise.
 While slate makes just about the perfect roof, it lacks portability.
 Canvas is probably the most natural, beautiful, inexpensive yurt material, but it fails most of the other criteria.
 Even treated to resist UV, mildew, moisture, and flame, canvas will begin to deteriorate after three years if left up year-round.
 In New England, heavy-duty vinyl is a better option in many ways, and will last 10-30 years depending on the type.
 Thrifty DIY’ers may cover their yurt with used or unprinted billboard vinyl, which is fairly inexpensive and watertight for roughly five years if not moved in the cold (it cracks) or exposed to sparks (it burns).
 The final consideration for a cover is breathability.
 Canvas breathes and so do some woven vinyls, but most laminated fabrics do not.
 To avoid condensation, don’t pair a non-breathable outer cover with a breathable inner layer.
 It's the old Vapor Barrier Question.
 Personally, I chaulk it up to the healthy sound of the adjective 'Breathable.'
 Who wants to be unable to breathe?
 Or to feel a sweaty plastic raincoat against skin?